earthly/website/blog/_posts/2022-02-07-golang-grpc-example.md

 ### `google.protobuf.Timestamp`

-Previsouly my Activity struct was using `time.Time` to represent time and "net/http" was mapping it back and forth to a JSON string.
-However, protobufs are typed and so I have choosen to use `google.protobuf.Timestamp` as my datetime type.
-This means I need to worry less about getting invalid data.
+Previously my Activity struct was using `time.Time` to represent time and `net/http` was mapping it back and forth to a JSON string.
+However, protobufs are typed and so I have chosen to use `google.protobuf.Timestamp` as my time type.
+This means I don't have to worry about getting an invalid date sent in.

-Unfortunely, my generated code now uses a `google.protobuf.Timestamp` where my persistenance layer needs a `time.Time`.
-This is easy to fix with
+Unfortunately, my generated code now uses a `google.protobuf.Timestamp` where my persistence layer needs a `time.Time`.
 This is easy to fix with `AsTime`:

 ~~~{.go caption="timstamp.pb.go"}
 // AsTime converts x to a time.Time.